US Pharm. 2020;45(3):15-19.

 The antipsychotic class remains one of the most complex in all of psychopharmacology, given their distinct receptor-binding profiles.
 The mechanism by which antipsychotics achieve this effect has not yet been fully elucidated.
 Limited studies have been conducted in this area, and many experts are calling for further research to be done.
 The primary questions concern whether antipsychotics have analgesic properties and where in the body the drugs exert their pharmacologic effects.

 Schreiber and colleagues hypothesized that the major target of antinociceptive action is in the midbrain of the central nervous system, through the connections of the dorsal raphe nucleus, which is rich in serotonin, and the periaqueductal gray region, which is rich in opioid receptors and endogenous opioids.12 A study in 2015 performed on mouse models by Kim and colleagues demonstrated an effect of dopaminergic neurons in maintaining pathological pain plasticity.
 The researchers studied three descending modulatory systems: serotonin, norepinephrine, and dopamine.
 The study found that serotonin is required for hyperalgesic priming initiation and norepinephrine for priming maintenance.
-Dopamine was found to play a role in both initiation and maintenance of hyperalgesic priming; more specifically, this mechanism was D1/D5 dependent.13 Schreiber and colleagues also found that analgesic mechanisms differed among the atypical antipsychotics themselves.12 Another postulated mechanism is through the atypical antipsychotic binding of the 5-HT2A receptor.
-Antidepressants have been noted to exert their analgesic effect through inhibition of serotonin and norepinephrine reuptake so this pathway would make logical sense.14
+Dopamine was found to play a role in both initiation and maintenance of hyperalgesic priming; more specifically, this mechanism was D1/D5 dependent.13 Schreiber and colleagues also found that analgesic mechanisms differed among the atypical antipsychotics themselves.12 Another postulated mechanism is through the atypical antipsychotic binding of the 5-HT2A receptor.14

 Typical antipsychotic agents have been postulated to offer analgesia as well, but multiple studies have failed to demonstrate their efficacy in chronic pain management.
 This lack of efficacy in pain syndromes may be attributed to their lack of effects on neurotransmitter activity associated with the pain pathways.15 Because of their lesser tendency to cause EPS and other adverse effects (Table 1), atypical antipsychotics are more likely to be studied and tried for their analgesic use.
 Atypical antipsychotics, such as olanzapine, have also been studied to alleviate the pain of cluster headaches.
 Olanzapine has antagonistic properties at dopamine D1-4 receptors, serotonin 5-HT2A/2C receptors, muscarinic M1-5 receptors, histamine H1 receptors, and alpha-adrenergic receptors.
 Pain relief from cluster headaches may be due to olanzapine’s dopamine-receptor blockade or potential alpha-adrenergic antagonism activity, especially since dihydroergotamine, another cluster abortive agent, also has alpha-adrenergic receptor properties.
 Additionally, animal models have demonstrated enhanced analgesia with dopamine 1-2 receptor agonist activity.16 The histamine, serotonin, and muscarinic antagonist pathways are not likely to play a role in the mechanism of alleviation for cluster headaches.17 Other somatic syndromes, such as fibromyalgia, have also been postulated to work through the same pathways.